Enter Highway Number(s)

-When selecting and combining various erosion control treatments, it is important, foremost, to clearly identify "success".
-While the specific definition of "success" will vary depending upon specific site conditions, in general, a successful erosion control treatment will address three specific areas - soils, water, and vegetation.
+When selecting and combining various erosion control treatments, it is important, foremost, to clearly identify "success."
+Success is dependent upon site specific conditions, however, a successful erosion control treatment will sustainably address three specific areas - soils, water, and vegetation.

 The goal of effective erosion control is twofold:

-In the natural environment, these goals are fulfilled by vegetation, mulch/duff, and porous soils.
-Vegetation and the mulch/duff layer protect the soil from raindrop impact and surface erosion.
-Healthy, porous soils infiltrate water reducing runoff, and provide the water necessary to sustain healthy vegetation.
-The mulch/duff layer protects the soil surface from erosion, provides nutrients to sustain vegetation, and feeds soil microorganisms that contribute to a well draining soil structure.
+In the natural environment, these goals are fulfilled by vegetation, mulch/duff and porous soils.
+Vegetation protects the soil from raindrop impact and surface erosion.
+Healthy, porous soils infiltrate stormwater, reduce runoff, and retain water necessary to sustain healthy vegetation.
+The mulch/duff layer protects the soil surface from erosion, provides nutrients to sustain vegetation, and feeds microorganisms that contribute to a well draining soil structure.

 Planning & Design